datalayer/jupyter-ai-agents/README.md

 pip install jupyterlab jupyter-collaboration ipykernel
 ```

 We ask you to take additional actions to overcome limitations and bugs of the pycrdt library.
+Ensure you create a new shell after running the following commands.

 ```bash
 pip uninstall -y pycrdt datalayer_pycrdt